 2. Hollis Accounting can assist you with everything.

-Hollis Account Fees (quoted inclusive of VAT) start from:
+Hollis Accounting Fees (quoted inclusive of VAT) start from:

-- Completion of CGT real time return & submission to HMRC for spouses – £444 (for doing both returns to HMRC when property owned jointly)
+- Completion of CGT real time return & submission to HMRC on your behalf – £360.
+For spouses i.e. doing both returns when property owned jointly the fee would be £600 (2 returns).

-- Self-assessment tax return completion for an individual – £378
+- Self-assessment tax return completion for an individual – in region of £420 (depends on specific circumstances, contact Hollis Accounting directly for a specific quote)

 Contact Hollis Accounting on 0131 225 2821 or email CGT@hollisaccounting.co.uk to discuss requirements further.